Becoming an Interior Designer in Kentucky

 Career Outlook and Salary Expectations

-The median salary for an interior designer in Kentucky is $43,920 per year, but those on the upper end of the pay range can make as much as $85,000.
+The median salary for an interior designer in Kentucky was $46,400 per year in 2019, but those on the upper end of the pay range can make as much as $79,500 according to the Bureau of Labor Statistics.
 Additionally, the cost of living in Kentucky is quite low compared to other locations in the United States.
+Conditions in your area may vary.

 Competition for Interior designers here is pretty stiff, with only 50 new jobs expected to open up in the state in the 10-year period from 2016 to 2026, so be prepared to work hard and put your best foot forward if you will be pursuing this career in Kentucky.